Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 These groups will then each be passed to a separate instance of the combinational decoder logic that will exist for each of the 20 qubits.
 We might have duplicates of each operation that can receive different target qubit parameter voltages at once and still be piped together for each possible qubit.
-That would leave us with $5 \times 20 = 100$ total analog modules including $X$, $Y$, $Z$, $H$ and $M$.
-The \textbf{sets} of 5 analog modules should each be constantly piped as every set should always be used as long as there are enough operations in the long instruction word.
-When no qubit is selected, the set should simply be bipassed using a single threshold triggered transistor or relay.
+That would leave us with 5 × 20 = 100 total analog modules including X, Y , Z, H and M .
+The sets of 5 analog modules should each be constantly piped as every set should always be used as long as there are enough operations in the long instruction word.
+When no qubit is selected, the set should simply be bypassed using a single threshold triggered transistor or relay.

-This suggests that our full instruction word should contain 20 sets of 5 operations, meaning it has $4 \times 5 \times 20$ operation bits (W) and $5 \times 5 \times 20$ target qubit identifier bits (T), meaning it is 900 bits long.
+This suggests that our full instruction word should contain 20 sets of 5 operations, meaning it has 4 × 5 × 20 operation bits (W) and 5 × 5 × 20 target qubit identifier bits (T), meaning it is 900 bits long.